arun273/spring-boot-aws-lambdas/README.md

 **Note**

 This design ensures that each Lambda function operates independently and handles distinct responsibilities while being deployed from the same JAR.
-Let me know if further clarification or enhancements are needed!

 **-------------------------------------------------------------------------------------------------------------**